lostatc/linotype/docs/usage.rst

 \:no_manual_markup\:
     Do not parse 'strong' and 'emphasized' inline markup.

 The options :module: and :filepath: are mutually exclusive.
+The options
-The options :func: and either :module: or :filepath: are required.
+:function: and either :module: or :filepath: are required.

 Using the 'linotype' directive, you can extend or replace parts of your help message.
 This allows you to add new content that appears in your **Sphinx**